Tel: 0086-15907552669 E-mail: sales@cutterbest.com

 What Is a 2 Flute End Mill Used For?

-If you are choosing a cutter for non-ferrous materials, slotting, or light plunge entry, you can also view our carbide 2 flute end mill product page for more details.
+If you are choosing a cutter for aluminum, slotting, roughing, or soft-material machining, you can also view our 2 flute end mill product page for more details.

 What Is a 2 Flute End Mill?